Fengkp/odin-landing-page/README.md

 # odin-project
-Landing Page project from theodinproject.com
+Landing Page project from theodinproject.com.

+For this project I'll be creating an entire web page from a design provided by theodinproject.com.